Skip to main content

 hapCon

-This software works directly from BAM file or from samtools mpileup output.
+This software works directly from a BAM file or from samtools mpileup output.
 We have created two reference panels for hapCON: one for 1240k data and the other for WGS data.
 The standard parameters are tuned towards these two use cases.

 Updates:

-The text file./change_log.md describes updates in the various versions of this software
+The text file./change_log.md describes updates in the various versions of this software.

 Dependencies